asyncapi/spec/versions/next/asyncapi.md

 An object that specifies an identifier at design time that can used for message tracing and correlation.

-For specifying and computing the location of a Correlation ID a [runtime expression](#runtimeExpression) is used.
+For specifying and computing the location of a Correlation ID, a [runtime expression](#runtimeExpression) is used.

 ##### Fixed Fields